iximiuz/docker-to-linux/README.md

 - 3 target distributives: Ubuntu 20.04, Debian Bullseye, Alpine 3.13.5
 - Build from macOS (including M1 chips) or Linux hosts

+## FAQ
+- Q: I'm getting an error about "read-only filesystem".
+How can I make it writable?

+  A: It's Linux default behaviour to mount the / filesystem as read-only.
+You can always remount it with `mount -o remount,rw /`.

+- Q: How can I access network from the VM / How can I SSH into the VM?

+  A: Networking is not configured at the moment.
+If you want to configure it yourself, search for TUN/TAP/bridge devices.
+Don't forget to open a PR if you come up with a working solution.

 ## Release notes
 #### 2021-05-07